 CIPFA issued a revised Treasury Management Code in December 2021.
-The new code is effective from 2023/24.
-The changes mainly relate to additional reporting requirements, such as the inclusion of Environmental, Social and Governance requirements within the Counterparty Policies.
-The changes required have been incorporated into the TMSS for 2023/24.
+The new code was effective from 2023/24.
+The changes mainly related to additional reporting requirements, such as the inclusion of Environmental, Social and Governance requirements within the Counterparty Policies.
+The changes required were incorporated into the TMSS for 2023/24 and have been included again for 2024/25.